 Generally, unless the hearing is a possession order hearing (cl 67 sch 1 VCAT Act), or the other party is represented by a professional advocate, VCAT must give leave for a party to be represented by a professional advocate (s 62 VCAT Act).
 You do not need to seek leave if the other party is represented by, or is, a professional advocate.

 At the hearing, the tenant or the tenant’s representative should lead submissions about “formal” matters (e.g. matters concerning the validity of the Notice to Vacate) and substantial issues (whether the landlord is entitled to give the notice).

 Parties to a hearing may at any time before or during hearing, make a request that VCAT provide written reasons for their decision pursuant to section 117 of the VCAT Act.
 This must be done in the hearing, and cannot be done retrospectively after the hearing.
 It is usually courteous to ask VCAT at the commencement of the proceedings.

-VCAT may order that the issuing of the warrant be postponed for up to 30 days, if satisfied that the tenant would suffer greater hardship if the warrant were not postponed, than the landlord (or mortgagee) would suffer on postponement (s 352).
+VCAT may order that the issuing of the warrant be postponed for up to 30 days, if satisfied that the tenant would suffer greater hardship (if the warrant were not postponed) than the landlord (or mortgagee) would suffer due to the postponement (s 352).

 VCAT cannot order that the warrant be postponed when the application relates to an immediate Notice to Vacate, or when the order was made under the alternative procedure.

-If the tenant is arguing that they will experience hardship, they will need evidence to support their claim.
-Proof could take the form of letters from doctors or social workers.
-The tenant may also consider providing evidence to VCAT that they have made efforts to find suitable alternative accommodation but have been unsuccessful.
+If the tenant argues that they will experience hardship if they are evicted, they need evidence to support their claim.
+Proof could be letters from doctors or social workers, or evidence that they have tried unsuccessfully to find suitable alternative accommodation.